×

 Is there a lot of diversity?
 Are people in Copenhagen accepting of differences?

 "Depends on where you are from whether you will think it is more or less diverse.
 If you are from a place like the US, Canada, the U.K., Singapore, the UAE, or countries similar where there are many cultures, you will be surprised at how ethnically homogeneous Denmark is.
 One local told me it is a tribe almost, nearly everyone is ethnically Danish and there is little cultural diversity.
 However, if you are from a place such as Norway, Sweden, etc. where society is largely one race, you won't be in for much of a shock.
 Of course, larger cities here are more multicultural than urban areas.
 Danes are very accepting of culture generally, although many have mixed experiences.
 While I, as a person of color, have generally had good experiences, many of my friends have not, although a large majority have.
 I think overall though, Denmark is extremely accepting, and is fortunate to have legislation that guarantees personal rights and liberties upon everyone.
 Denmark is very much centered around equality.
 However, often minorities of any form will experience some form of ignorance, although many locals describe it as just ignorance and not malicious intent- being an ethnically homogeneous place, many Danes have not experienced multiculturalism the way other countries in Europe and America/Canada have for example, although in my opinion it is still no excuse for any hateful comments.
-Opinions vary, the best advice I have (which is general I apologize), is to talk to as many people you can including locals and experts to gain your own perspective on this issue, which is not so clear cut here in Denmark, although it is safe to say it is a Western country and is tolerant and accepting, so don't worry :)," wrote one member in Copenhagen .
+Opinions vary, the best advice I have (which is general I apologize), is to talk to as many people you can including locals and experts to gain your own perspective on this issue, which is not so clear cut here in Denmark, although it is safe to say it is a Western country and is tolerant and accepting, so don't worry :)," said one expat in Copenhagen .

 What are the schools in Copenhagen like?